Tamara729/hemp-nutrition/2021README.md

 - `Treatment`: Treatments evaluated in the trial.
 - `Unit`: Number identification of experimental units.
 - `Rep`: Replications of treatments (4).
-- `TotalFreshWeight_g`: Fresh aboveground biomass in grams from each experimental unit.
+- `TotalFreshWeight_g`: Fresh aboveground biomass in grams from each measurement zone (1.83 m^2).
-- `RootFreshWeight_g`: Fresh belowground biomass in grams from each experimental unit.
+- `RootFreshWeight_g`: Fresh belowground biomass in grams from each measurement zone (1.83 m^2).
-- `TotalDryWeight_g`: Weight of sampled dry aboveground biomass in grams from each experimental unit.
+- `TotalDryWeight_g`: Weight of sampled dry aboveground biomass in grams from each measurement zone (1.83 m^2).
-- `RootDry Weight_g`: Weight of sampled dry belowground biomass in grams from each experimental unit.
+- `RootDry Weight_g`: Weight of sampled dry belowground biomass in grams from each measurement zone (1.83 m^2).
-- `StemDryWeight_g`: Weight of sampled dry stem biomass in grams from each experimental unit.
+- `StemDryWeight_g`: Weight of sampled dry stem biomass in grams from each measurement zone (1.83 m^2).
-- `LeavesDryWeight_g`: Weight of sampled dry fan leave biomass in grams from each experimental unit.
+- `LeavesDryWeight_g`: Weight of sampled dry fan leave biomass in grams from each measurement zone (1.83 m^2).
-- `FlowerDryWeight_g`: Weight of sampled dry floral biomass plus inflorescent leaves in grams from each experimental unit.
+- `FlowerDryWeight_g`: Weight of sampled dry floral biomass plus inflorescent leaves in grams from each measurement zone (1.83 m^2).

 `EO_NutrientAnalysis_2021.csv`: Foliar nutrient analyses results at mid-season and harvest in the 2021 N study on essential oil varieties.
 - `Unit`: Number identification of experimental units.